Which cars score most impressively in the Euro NCAP testing? Here's a look at the safest cars you can buy in the UK.

 Finally, the Polestar 2 is one of the best ever performers in the Euro NCAP tests, with a very high score of 347 out of 400, scoring consistently well across all of the categories.

 It scored a notable 80% for protecting vulnerable road users thanks to the inclusion of a pop-up bonnet in the event you hit a pedestrian.

-The Euro NCAP team praised the Polestar for the high level of its active safety systems and the fact that there are over-the-air software updates available which mean you can continue to boost its safety in future.
+The Euro NCAP team praised the Polestar for its active safety systems and that there are over-the-air software updates available, which means you can continue to boost its safety in future.